 #GirlsintoTech – just what is the problem?

-Why isn't the tech industry appealing to young people, and particularly to girls?
-Guests from industry and education discuss what's changed and what can be done to influence decision makers into correcting the gender imbalance that exists.
+Looking at why the tech industry isn't appealing to girls, what has changed since the STEM initiative started, and what can be done to influence and support decision makers into correcting the gender imbalance that exists.
 This event is open to anyone who has an interest in this debate.

 What's it all about?